 - Ensuring your little one is upright and supervised during meals

-Babies can explore flavour and texture with safety in mind.
+Little one's can explore flavour and texture with safety in mind.

-8. Expecting Babies to Eat Like Adults
+8. Expecting Little One's to Eat Like Adults

 Instead of focusing solely on volume, look for: